Skip to main content

 McKenna Peak Wilderness

 McKenna Peak would be the first wilderness designated under BLM administration in southwest Colorado.
 McKenna Peak’s eroded adobe badlands are presided over by imposing sandstone cliffs that rise 2,000 feet above the plain.
-The bill designates the northern half of the existing McKenna Peak Wilderness Study Area (WSA) in San Miguel County as wilderness, and leaves the southern half in Dolores County as a WSA.
+The bill designates the northern half of the existing McKenna Peak Wilderness Study Area (WSA) in San Miguel County as wilderness and leaves the southern half in Dolores County as a WSA.
 Local county commissioners support these protections.

 See detailed map.